eschbri/481_Pectus/README.md

 1. First you will need to get pyqt5, scipy, numpy.
 We used python 2.7.
 We all just downloaded anaconda and used that, because we had problems getting the dependencies.

-2. Get the source code from github the qt project is contained within areapython.
+2. Get the source code from github the qt project is contained within mPect/

-3. run the script python qtArea.py
+3. run the script python exec.py

 Our application reads in an obj file for a patient's chest, and displays it to them.
 Once the obj file is displayed, the user can select a 2D slice of the chest.
 Calculations can then be performed on this slice.